GeoDerp/MyResumeBuilder/README.md

 <br/>

 # To do
----

 - [x] Horizontal rules to spand the whole document
 - [ ] get page ends working to make making new pages easier
 - [ ] Find best google font and refine action code
+  - [ ] change font size
+  - [ ] find out why some of the text seems ill spaced
 - [ ] custom sizing of diffrent headers to make it more visually appealing (not much visuall size diffrence between h1 and h3)
 - [ ] change character for sub sub dotpoints
 - [x] clone file from a private repo to keep security
   - [ ]  ~~push file from container when finished to keep security~~ - replaced with redaction